In this section

 These organisations may be able to help.
 They don’t give legal advice.

-ACCAN aims to empower consumers and produces information sheets on common consumer concerns.
+Australian Communications Consumer Action Network (ACCAN) aims to empower consumers and produces information sheets on common consumer concerns.

 Communications Alliance is the industry body for telecommunications providers, and they aim to improve standards in the industry.
 Visit their website for more information about Mobile Premium Services.